A Brief Introduction to the Benefits, History, and Underlying Principles of Taijiquan (太極拳)

 Yang Style Tai Chi

 Yang Style Tai Chi was developed by the famous Tai Chi practitioner, Yang Luchan.
 Grandmaster Yang Luchan’s teacher was Chen Changxing, a 6th generation Chen Style master, who bucked the trend of only teaching the art to other Chen family members.
-Due to Yang Tai Chi’s fundamental differences with Chen Style Tai Chi, some historians question whether Chen Changxing taught Yang Lu Chang traditional Chen Tai Chi (which Yang Lu Chang changed), or something different.
+Due to Yang Tai Chi’s fundamental differences with Chen Style Tai Chi, some historians question whether Chen Changxing taught Yang Lu Chang traditional Chen Tai Chi (which Yang Lu Chang changed) or something different.

 Whatever the case, after Yang Lu Chan mastered the art Chen Changxing taught him, he began openly teaching Tai Chi to students in Beijing, where he became so well known for his prowess that he soon took on the nickname Yang2 Wu2di2 (楊無敵), literally meaning “Yang without enemies.”

 It is from Yang Luchan that Tai Chi began to flourish and spread throughout the world.
 In fact, the name “Tai Chi,” originates from Yang Luchan’s efforts in teaching this art.
 Today, the vast majority of Tai Chi practitioners practice Yang Style Tai Chi.
 It is the most common Tai Chi style performed in parks.
+It also tends to be a very watered-down version of Tai Chi, which explains its prevalent nature, as it's easier to learn.

 Zhaobao Style Tai Chi